coq/coq/doc/sphinx/language/core/basic.rst

   Note that loading additional modules or plugins may expand the set of reserved keywords.

+  :cmd:`Print Keywords` can be used to print the current keywords and tokens.

 Other tokens
   The following character sequences are tokens defined in the main Coq grammar